bowsplinter/Voyage/README.md

 getBestRoute has a time complexity of Θ(n!n!) since both attractions and transport methods must be permutated, while getApproxBestRoute has a time complexity of Θ(n) since a constant number of operations is performed for each attraction.

 ### Tourist Attraction Locator

-A smart locator feature whic is robust to most typos from user.
-Utilises java regex which processes each unit of pronunciation of the input and outputs the most probable tourist location in the database.
+This feature allows user to input a tourist attraction and returns the location on google maps.

+Methods:

+1. openMap()
+> This method is called whenever the "Get Location" button is pressed.
+It makes a reference to the input in the edit text box, converts it to lower cases and corrects typoes using the corrector method.
+Thereafter, an intent to Google maps is created and the corrected String would be passed into it.

+2. clear()
+> Clears the edit text box.

+3. corrector()
+> Utilises regex to correct typos.
+The regex requires the starting two letters of every key word to be correct and provides a buffer region for errors i.e \\w{a,b} where a is 1. -1 the remaining letters in that word and b is +2 that number.
+Eg user can key in "barraaage" and still get an output of "Marina Barrage".

 ### Singlish Dictionary
 Singlish is a unique language which takes elements from various Chinese dialects, Malay and Tamil to create a language that is used by Singaporeans.
 This is often a great challenge for tourists in Singapore and this attempts to bridge that gap.

-A [web-scraper](https://github.com/bowsplinter/chisel) is used to get data from https://en.wikipedia.org/wiki/Singlish_vocabulary
+A [web-scraper](https://github.com/bowsplinter/chisel) is used to get data from https://en.wikipedia.org/wiki/Singlish_vocabulary A HTTP request is made to the wikipedia and the DOM elements analyzed.
+Since the source has different types of tables with different layouts, the table header for each table is analyzed to understand what sort of data the table contains.
+The data is then sorted accordingly and passed to the android app through a txt file.

-This data is populated into the app's SQLite database and allows for quick searching via text or voice search
+This data is populated into the app's SQLite database and which allows for powerful query.
+This is only done the first time the user opens the app.
+Subsequent times, a check is made to see if any data has change and updates accordingly.

+The dictionary page contains two parts.

+1. A list page with a search bar and all the words in the dictionary.

+2. A details page for each word which shows the specific data for the word.
+> Since each word has a different combination of information (word, origin, meaning, usage) from the source, only the relevant header and data is shown based on which information the word contains.